bluenote-1577/sylph/README.md

 ## Introduction

-**sylph** is a program for quickly estimating the ANI of a query genome against the the nearest neighbour genome in your metagenomic shotgun sample.
+**sylph** is a program that quickly estimates the average nucleotide identity (ANI) of a query genome against the the nearest neighbour genome in your metagenomic shotgun sample.
 That is, if we query an E. coli genome and sylph gives an estimate of 97% ANI, then there is a genome in your sample with approximately 97% ANI compared to the queried E. coli genome.

 sylph uses a k-mer containment FracMinHash method, similar to sourmash.
-However, **sylph uses a statistical adjustment correct for low coverage genomes** within the sample, allowing accurate ANI queries for even low abundance genomes or shallow depth samples. sylph offers
+However, **sylph uses a statistical adjustment to correct for low coverage genomes** within the sample, allowing accurate ANI queries for even low abundance genomes or shallow depth samples. sylph offers

 1. **Accurate ANI queries for genomes of down to 0.1x coverage**: for bacterial species-level ANI queries (> 95%), sylph can give accurate ANI estimates down to 0.1x coverage.